mdp/JsPoker/README.md

 Bots are handed an a game data object with the current state of the game and simply have to return a wager as an integer.

+##### Game data

 Here's an example game date payload: [GameData.json](https://gist.github.com/mdp/050cd82f651eb9f9b9c8)

 - Wagers of less than the amount required to call are considered a 'fold'
 - Wagers of '0', when the call amount is '0', are considered a check.
 - A negative wager will force a fold.
 - Failure to return an integer will assume a wager of '0', which may in turn result in a fold

+##### Example players

+Take a look at the players currently at the table for an idea of how this works.

+- TimidBot only plays pairs [players/timidBot.js](players/timidBot.js)
+- UnpredictableBot raises randomly at different stages of the game [players/unpredictableBot.js](players/unpredictableBot.js)